gypsydave5/todo-mvp/README.md

 it's written in server side code.

 'Simple' does not mean we go back to banging the bytes together in raw assembly code, or that we 'build our own framework' (whatever that means).
+In fact, we could probably argue all day over what exactly 'simple' means.
+But this project represents my idea of simplicity in building an web application - perhaps you'll agree

 ## Constraints

-The following constraints are followed when writing an implementation:
+The following constraints are been followed:

-### No JavaScript
+#### No JavaScript

-I love JavaScript - I've written it in all of my work and a lot in my spare time.
+I love JavaScript - I've written it professionally for my entire career.
 It's wonderful, and fun, and empowering - warts and all.
 But it's not necessary to write a simple Todo application, and so we won't use it here.

-### No Frameworks
+#### No Frameworks

 By 'framework' I mean software which requires certain folder structures, configuration files, special commands to run it, and a vague feeling that you're